DzikoButao/Tenant-Management-System/README.md

 # Tenant Management System

-This is a project built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.
+This is a project built with Javascript and Type script using [Convex](https://convex.dev) as its backend.
- You can find docs about Chef with useful information like how to deploy to production [here](https://docs.convex.dev/chef).

 This project is connected to the Convex deployment named [`uncommon-robin-2`](https://dashboard.convex.dev/d/uncommon-robin-2).

 ## Project structure